All Episodes

 But aside from that, there are controls on immigration.

-We have a limit legal.
+We have a limit, legal.

-We don't want the country flooded because we have to allow people that come in here to assimilate and and to acculturate, you know, become part of the distinct American culture.
+We don't want the country flooded because we have to allow people that come in here to assimilate and to acculturate, you know, become part of the distinct American culture.

-Now we've had people call and say, well, if you shorten the backlog, uh that me you you you you won't have as many illegals because the le the illegals that are here could get processed, like your wife and b That's no different than just saying let's not even call them illegal.
+Now, we've had people call and say, well, if you shorten the backlog, you won't have as many illegals because the illegals that are here could get processed like your wife.

-Let's just say we're they're all legal because they're here, which is essentially what is being done with this amnesty uh type bill, but there are reasons for it.
+Let's just say they're all legal because they're here, which is essentially what is being done with this amnesty type bill.

 And we can't just let everybody in the country that wants to come.

-It's open line Friday, and I am Rush Limbaugh, America's anchor man, and your host for life.
+It's Open Line Friday, and I am Rush Limbaugh, America's Anchorman, and your host for life.

-This is um this is A B from Brian, Texas.
+This is A.B. from Bryan, Texas.

-Hello, A B. Great to have you with us.
+Hello, A.B., great to have you with us.

 Do you know something about them that perhaps we don't know?